Global Services Director · Softcat plc Now booking — Q3 & Q4 2026 LinkedIn ↗

 Once your product becomes software-enabled, your service model is the product.

 A new EV.
 A software update that should take three hours.
-A dealer process that takes three days, drop-off by 10:30, overnight stay.
+A dealer process that takes three days.
 The mistake isn't the eight hours.

 Wearables · Apr 2026